 The College has consistently ranked in the 20s among the 142 pharmacy colleges in the country over the last several years before soaring to number 11 last year.
 Faculty members have made a concerted effort to ramp up research funding, meeting regularly to strategize research efforts, target grant funding and mentor fellow researchers on proper grant writing techniques.

 The College of Pharmacy employs a collaborative approach to research and discovery, within the College itself and in association with partner organizations.
-Pharmacy faculty members and researchers collaborate with such organizations as URI’s George & Anne Ryan Center for Neuroscience, the Rhode Island IDeA Network for Excellence in Biomedical Research (RINBRE), which is based at URI, and Advance Clinical and Translational Research (Advance-CTR), a statewide partnership among URI, Brown University,Care New England, Lifespan, the Providence VA Medical Center and the Rhode Island Quality Institute.
+Pharmacy faculty members and researchers collaborate with such organizations as URI’s George & Anne Ryan Institute for Neuroscience, the Rhode Island IDeA Network for Excellence in Biomedical Research (RINBRE), which is based at URI, and Advance Clinical and Translational Research (Advance-CTR), a statewide partnership among URI, Brown University,Care New England, Lifespan, the Providence VA Medical Center and the Rhode Island Quality Institute.

 The federal funding fuels critical research in such areas as drug development, cancer treatment and prevention, neurological health and the use of natural ingredients in maintaining health, among a host of other important subjects.